awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 Application Auto Scaling supports the following adjustment types for step scaling policies:
 + **ChangeInCapacity**—Increase or decrease the current capacity of the scalable target by the specified value\.
 A positive value increases the capacity and a negative value decreases the capacity\.

-  Example: Consider a Spot Fleet with a current capacity of 3\.
-If the adjustment is 5, then Application Auto Scaling adds 5 to the capacity for a total of 8\.
+  Example: If the current capacity is 3 and the adjustment is 5, then Application Auto Scaling adds 5 to the capacity for a total of 8\.
 + **ExactCapacity**—Change the current capacity of the scalable target to the specified value\.
 Specify a positive value with this adjustment type\.

-  Example: If the current capacity of a Spot Fleet is 3 and the adjustment is 5, then Application Auto Scaling changes the capacity to 5\.
+  Example: If the current capacity is 3 and the adjustment is 5, then Application Auto Scaling changes the capacity to 5\.
 + **PercentChangeInCapacity**—Increase or decrease the current capacity of the scalable target by the specified percentage\.
 A positive value increases the capacity and a negative value decreases the capacity\.
 If the resulting value is not an integer, Application Auto Scaling rounds it as follows:
   + Values greater than 1 are rounded down\.
 For example, `12.7` is rounded to `12`\.
   + Values between 0 and 1 are rounded to 1\.
 For example, `.67` is rounded to `1`\.